 Collaboration with Ko de Beer and 12 student participants of Spacemakers program.
 Commissioned and co-produced by STRP.

-Presented by iii with financial support from Creative Industries Fund NL and The Municipality of The Hague.
+Curated by Marijn Bril and presented by iii with financial support from Creative Industries Fund NL and The Municipality of The Hague.